pulibrary/dls-handbook/README.md

 [https://github.com/pulibrary/pul-it-handbook](https://github.com/pulibrary/pul-it-handbook).

 If you read through this and find it confusing, are seeking more information, or just generally have feedback we'd love to hear from you!
-You can contact us one of the following ways:
+You can contact us in the following ways:

 - Email us:
     [digital-library@princeton.libanswers.com](mailto:digital-library@princeton.libanswers.com)